Voice – Social Democracy

-Voice – Social Democracy (Hlas – sociálna demokracia, Hlas-SD) is a social democratic and populist political party in Slovakia.
+Voice – Social Democracy (Hlas – sociálna demokracia), also commonly referred to as Hlas, is a social democratic and populist political party in Slovakia.
 It was founded in 2020 by dissidents from Direction – Social Democracy (Smer-SD) led by former prime minister Peter Pellegrini.
 In October 2022, it was admitted as an associate member of the Party of European Socialists (PES), although its membership was later suspended in October 2023.

 Several members of the party's presidium, including its founder Peter Pellegrini, are associated with bribery and abuse of power in the testimonies of cooperating defendants.
 In December 2020, the National Crime Agency charged Peter Žiga, a member of the party's presidium, with bribery.

 History

 Party leader Peter Pellegrini joined Direction – Social Democracy (Smer–SD) in 2000.
 After being elected to the National Council in the 2006 parliamentary election, Pellegrini served in several positions as state secretary, minister and speaker of the National Council.
 He was elected vice-chairman of Smer–SD in 2014.
 Pellegrini succeeded Robert Fico as prime minister after the 2018 government crisis triggered by the murder of investigative journalist Ján Kuciak.
 Fico remained the party chairman.

 Pellegrini led Smer–SD electoral list in the 2020 Slovak parliamentary election, while still serving as party vice-chairman.
 After winning 170,000 more personal votes than Fico, Pellegrini called for a party convention and expressed his intention to run for party chairman.

 The political party was announced on 29 June 2020 and registered by the Ministry of the Interior on 11 September 2020.
 The party was launched by the former prime minister Peter Pellegrini.
 On the day of the launch of the new party, Pellegrini left Smer–SD, along with ten more of the party's members of the National Council.
 It had to obtain 10,000 signatures by 25 December 2020 to be registered as a party.
 Pellegrini, Matúš Šutaj Eštok, and Peter Kmec formed the party's preparatory committee, and Pellegrini became the party's chairman.
 Until the end of the term, the 11 deputies were classified as non-inscrits within the National Council.

 Immediately after the party was formed, its support was about 16%.
 In October 2020, the party became the most popular for the first time, and remained ahead in most opinion polls until January 2023.
 After Pellegrini visited Olaf Scholz in March 2023, some commentators perceived a shift in the preferred Slovak party of the Party of European Socialists (PES) from Smer–SD to Hlas–SD, due to more radical rhetoric from the former party.
 Both parties were suspended from PES in October 2023 after forming a coalition with the far-right Slovak National Party.